Al-Ma'idah: 51 Be wary of taking Jews and Christians as guardians

 Some Muslim hard liners have used verses such as this one to denounce close relationships with non-Muslims and forbidding non-Muslims from becoming leaders in Muslim countries.
 However, other Muslim scholars such as Shafi Usmani see this as forbidding only "indiscriminating intimacy" which might confuse the "distinctive hallmarks of Islam", while all other equitable relations as being allowed.
 Ghamidi in the context of his Itmam al-Hujjah interpretation of Islam, restricts the subjects of this verse to only the Jews and Christians of the Muslim Prophet's time.
 Others argue that only belligerent non-Muslims are being referenced here.

 Verse 51 is preserved in the Ṣan‘ā’1 lower text.

 Verse 54

-O true believers, whoever of you apostatizeth from his religion, GOD will certainly bring other people to supply his place, whom he will love, and who will love him; who shall be humble towards the believers; but severe to the unbelievers: they shall fight for the religion of GOD, and shall not fear the obloquy of the detractor.
-This is the bounty of GOD, he bestoweth it on whom he pleaseth: GOD is extensive and wise.

-Verse 54 is also interesting in relation to who the "beloved" are; some hadith view it as being Abu Musa al-Ashari.
+Some hadith view the 'beloved' in verse 54 as Abu Musa al-Ash'ari.
 Verse 54 is preserved in the Ṣan‘ā’1 lower text.